krzysztof-owczarek/kowczarek.github.io/content/hpa_problems_heavy_traffic.md

 - start with a reasonable setup you discovered in previous sections and use it as a base for further experimentation,

 - **organize your testing** - **do not change many things at once**.
-Focus on a single configuration value, rerun the load tests every time, observe the monitoring and take notes.
+Focus on a single configuration value, rerun the load tests every time, observe the monitoring, and take notes.

 It might take a long time to find an optimal setup, as it is not an easy thing to do.
 When you feel that you have already optimized a lot and the test is still passing, deploy it and observe how it behaves in production.